eldarerathis/cwac-touchlist/README.markdown

 Version
 -------
-This is version v0.2.0 of this module, meaning it is pretty darn new, though the underlying Android open source code has been in use for quite some time.
+This is version v0.3.0 of this module, meaning it is slowly gaining acceptance.

 Demo
 ----